 I came back to.
 This time I saw Scarlett’s face staring at me in complete horror.
 I looked out the window and saw we were parked somewhere.
 I didn’t know where.

-Then saw the sky, with rain clouds pushing their way through, obscuring the sun.
-Then everything went black again.
+I glanced up at the sky, seeing rain clouds pushing their way through like black town cars during a funeral service.
+Then everything went blank again.
 My last thought…

 I guess it was going to rain after all.